murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 Here we define the necessary resources to spin up our Managed Kafka architecture.
 There are a couple of important details to pay attention to in the configuration we are creating.

 > _MSK Configurations cannot be deleted, this is a limitation by AWS.
-To go around that problem, we're adding a random string to its name.
-There's a downside to this, you will end up with lots of configurations over time if you apply/destroy as you iterate on testing_
+To go around that problem, we're adding a random string to the configuration name every time we create it.
+There's a downside to this, you will end up with lots of configurations over time if you apply/destroy as you iterate on testing, but if you don't do this, terraform will fail due to a resource name collision after you destroy and create a second time._

 ```hcl
 resource "aws_msk_configuration" "debezium_msk_configuration" {